Respiratory syncytial virus: Adults

 Reinfection with RSV remains common throughout life.
 Reinfection in adulthood often produces only mild to moderate symptoms indistinguishable from the common cold or sinus infection.
 Infection may also be asymptomatic.
 If present, symptoms are generally isolated to the upper respiratory tract: runny nose, sore throat, fever, and malaise.
 In most cases, nasal congestion precedes the development of cough.
-Unlike other upper respiratory infections, RSV is more likely to cause new onset wheeze in adults.
+Unlike other upper respiratory infections, RSV is more likely to cause new-onset wheeze in adults.
 About 25% of infected adults will progress to significant lower respiratory tract infections, such as bronchitis or tracheobronchitis.

 While RSV very rarely causes severe disease in healthy adults, it can cause morbidity and mortality in the elderly and in those with underlying immune compromise or cardiopulmonary disease.
-Older adults have a similar presentation to younger adults but tend to have greater symptom severity with an increased risk of lower respiratory tract involvement.
+Older adults present similarly to younger adults but tend to have greater symptom severity with an increased risk of lower respiratory tract involvement.
 In particular, the elderly are more likely to experience pneumonia, respiratory distress, and death.